Sidi Bennour: Geography

 By land, Sidi Bennour is 67 kilometres (41 mi) southwest of El Jadida, 210 kilometres (130 mi) southwest of the Moroccan capital Rabat, 120 kilometres (24 mi) southwest of Marrakesh, 94 kilometres (68 mi) southwest of Settat, 51 kilometres (31 mi) east of Youssoufia, and 100 kilometres (62 mi) northeast of Safi.
 The city is expanding from the south of the city centre and suburbs such as the centre of the commune of Laatatra, and from the southwest such as Hajj Taher, the commune of Bouhmame and muzawara, from the southeast towards Lkouaoula, and from the east towards Sidi Ahmed El Aouni.
 To the north, the P2021 road has been built leading north from the city to large villages such as Sidi Smail, and to the west towards Zemamra, which leads from there to the city of Oualidia.
-To the southeast is Jbel Lakhdar, the last peak of the Atlas Mountains, with a peak of 893 Metre (2,930 Foot).
+To the southeast is the 893-metre (2,930-foot) high Jbel Lakhdar, the last peak of the Atlas Mountains.
 This mountain is one of the natural borders between the regions of Doukkala (west) and Rehamna (east).